LLNJ Code of Conduct

 • We agree that everyone present in this meeting has equal worth and deserves to be heard.

-• We agree to check our personal biases and refrain from making judgements about the words or actions of others.
+• We agree to check our personal biases and refrain from making judgments about the words or actions of others.

 • We agree to respect each other’s humanity.
 We forgive as needed and learn from our mistakes.